umich-hist-399/campus-histories/essays/socialaction.md

 1965 marks a time of protest for the students and faculty of U of M. On March 25 of that year, the faculty staged “teach-ins”around campus about topics of the time like the Vietnam War.
 They were largely against it: “The poorest peasant in Vietnam,” said Professor Kenneth Boulding of the Econ Dept., “should have as much right as the richest American.”
 Almost 3,000 students attended rallies with messages much like this one.
 (Rapoport, 1965) The atmosphere about the teach-in was tense; plenty came out in support of the faculty’s message, but plenty displayed their disdain.
 There were three bomb scares in the Angell Hall auditorium teach-ins, and a group of around 75 students marched through the midnight Diag rally chanting “Better dead than Red.”
 (Rapoport, 1965)

-{% include figure.html class="img-left" width="33%" src="/images/vietnamprotest1969.jpg" caption="Vietnam was a topic of intense debate at U of M. This is a protest from 1969." %}

 1965 provided another instance of protest in its latter days, this one staged by students.
 On October 15, 39 students and teaching fellows (GSIs) entered the Selective Service Office on E. Liberty Street (where another group had marched to the day before) at 3pm.
 Meanwhile, 200 pickets marched on both sides of the street.
 Those inside the office sat on the floor and sang civil rights songs and chanted things like “End the war in Vietnam” and “Bring the troops home now”.
 At 6:15 pm, the Ann Arbor police entered the building and arrested the protesters; bail was set at $100, and the University did not use its bail fund to help the students.
 The fund was for “unknowing individual students who were not able to raise their own bond.”
 (Wolter 1965, 1)

 {% include figure.html class="img-center" width="50%" src="/images/draftprotest1968.jpg" caption="A protest against the Vietnam draft.
 The picketers compare it to legalized slavery." %}